Pampering Your Heating, Ventilation and Air Conditioning (HVAC) System

-The best place to start with HVAC maintenance is checking the owner’s manual.
+The best place to start with HVAC maintenance is by checking the owner’s manual.
 The manufacturer will outline what basic maintenance procedures will keep your system running well.
-If you lost the manuals, or never received them from the previous homeowners, just call the manufacturer and they can send or email you new ones.
-Most manufacturer’s are putting PDF copies of their user manuals on their websites, so that might be the quickest way to get the information you need.
+If you lost the manuals or never received them from the previous homeowners, just call the manufacturer and they can send or email you new ones.
+Most manufacturers are putting PDF copies of their user manuals on their websites, so that might be the quickest way to get the information you need.

 Calling an HVAC professional to tune-up your system twice a year, once in the spring for your air conditioner and once in the fall for your furnace, will also help ensure its overall health.
-The professional will also be able to alert you to changes they see in the system, allowing you to replace or repair things before they become a very expensive, last minute repair.
+The professional will also be able to alert you to changes they see in the system, allowing you to replace or repair things before they become very expensive, last-minute repair.

 U.S. Department of Energy Guidelines